jon-harper/jon-harper.github.io/docs/index.md

 ### Others

-You can find other projects on my [GitHub]("https://github.com/jon-harper?tab=repositories") or [Thingiverse](https://www.thingiverse.com/jonspaceharper/designs) profiles.
+You can find other projects on my [GitHub]("https://github.com/jon-harper?tab=repositories") and [Thingiverse](https://www.thingiverse.com/jonspaceharper/designs) profiles.

 <!--## Articles